OTAY IS CURRENTLY IN WATER SHORTAGE RESPONSE LEVEL 1

 In line with the Metropolitan Water District’s and San Diego County Water Authority’s drought responses, Otay’s Level 1 measures are voluntary but will be reinforced through local and regional conservation outreach and education programs.
 Levels 2 through 6 may be triggered when there are more limitations on supply or the District’s delivery system.
 Then all conservation measures and water-use restrictions become mandatory.

 San Diego County is better prepared for drought than other parts of the state, having invested heavily in water conservation, water recycling, seawater desalination, and transitional storage over the last 20-plus years.
 Still, severe drought in other parts of California can affect everyone.
 Despite recent rainfall, consecutive seasons with limited rain and snowmelt will force regional wholesale suppliers to begin to draw down key reservoirs serving San Diego County.
 The San Diego region and its water agencies continue to monitor state direction for the potential need for extraordinary water conservation measures.
 If the drought worsens, the water we save today could forestall more strict conservation measures later.

-Otay customers can do their part and increase their water savings by taking full advantage of water-saving rebates, incentives, classes, and resources available through the Otay Water District, the Water Authority, and the Metropolitan Water District of Southern California.
+Otay customers can do their part and increase their water savings by taking full advantage of rebates, incentives, classes, and resources available through the Otay Water District, the Water Authority, and the Metropolitan Water District.

 - San Diego County Water Authority Drought Response

 - Metropolitan Water District of Southern CA Drought Response

 - CA State Water Board Water Conservation Regulations

 - State of CA Drought Action